axelerant/testimonials-widget/API.md

 ## Need More?

-Further examples and more can be found by reading and searching the [Testimonials Widget Knowledge Base](https://aihrus.zendesk.com/categories/20104507-Testimonials-Widget) and [source code](https://github.com/michael-cannon/testimonials-widget).
+Further examples and more can be found by reading and searching the [Testimonials Knowledge Base](https://aihrus.zendesk.com/categories/20104507-Testimonials-Widget) and [source code](https://github.com/michael-cannon/testimonials-widget).